OskarBienko/Adia_Lab_Market_Prediction_Competition_2023/README.md

 Even after the submission phase, sharing the data is prohibited, thus I uploaded only the notebooks and python files:

 * exploratory_data_analysis.ipynb - this file was provided by the Organizer and I did a little bit of code refactoring.
+* feature_importance.ipynb - in this file I detailed my approach to feature selection.